8 Little Changes You Can Make to Sleep Better in Just One Day

 Making your bedroom the ultimate sleep oasis isn’t too difficult with a few simple tips.
 Dr. Buchfuhrer has a nifty checklist to make it happen: Random noises can interrupt light sleepers.
 Earplugs or white noise from a fan can help keep a constant hum going.
 We’ve all heard by now about how “blue light” from our devices, TV’s and other electronics can mess with melatonin production, a sleep hormone.
 “Avoid watching LCD TV or computer screens for a few hours before bedtime as they emit higher frequencies of light similar to daylight.”
 Dr. Buchfuhrer suggests downloading FLUX to adjust your computer screen to emit light that is appropriate for the time of day.
 Blackout curtains and sleeping masks are essential if you suspect your suspect light is keeping your awake.
 You may even want to switch out your bulbs tonight.
 Regular bulbs suppress melatonin but these bulbs filter out the “blue light,” which could help you fall asleep faster.

 Write it out

 Your head finally hits the pillow and you let out a soft yawn before you drift off—until you remember all the things you have to do tomorrow.
-If you want to fall asleep faster tonight, try Dr. Kansagra's suggestion and create a list of tasks, worries, chores or whatever is keeping your awake.
+If you want to fall asleep faster tonight, try Dr. Kansagra’s suggestion and create a list of tasks, worries, chores, or whatever is keeping your awake.
 This technique is ideal for those who mentally work through their list of pending responsibilities before bed.
-"You can prevent yourself from thinking about it excessively just before bed," says Dr. Kansagra.
-If all these sleep tips don't work, try the tricks that worked for these former insomniacs.
+“You can prevent yourself from thinking about it excessively just before bed,” says Dr. Kansagra.
+This strategy works best if you do it more than an hour before bed, otherwise, the task may be too stimulating.
+And if all these sleep tips don’t work, try the tricks that worked for these former insomniacs.